The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-Thus, rather than the prototypical situation of Sec.~1, consider the experiment involving $D$ commuting operators assembled into $D$-tuple $\opbO \equiv (\opO_1, \opO_2, \ldots,\opO_D)$.
-It is implicitly understood that the eigensubspace decompositions associated with individual operators are distinct, so that redundant cases such as $(\hat{x}, \hat{x}^2)$ are not considered.
+Thus, rather than the prototypical situation of Sec.~1, consider the experiment involving $D$ commuting operators assembled into a $D$-tuple $\opbO \equiv (\opO_1, \opO_2, \ldots,\opO_D)$.
+It is implicitly understood that the eigensubspace decompositions associated with individual operators are distinct so that the redundant setups, such as $(\hat{x}, \hat{x}^2)$, are avoided.
 Since $\opbO$ does not necessarily represent a complete system, each combination $\evbO_m = (\evO_{1,i_1}, \evO_{2,i_2}, \ldots,\evO_{D,i_D}) \in \R^D$ of measured individual eigenvalues specifies the subspace $\Hsp_m$ of the underlying $\nrN$-dimensional Hilbert space $\Hsp$.
-Collectively, this leads to decomposition into $M$ orthogonal subspaces
+Collectively, this leads to a decomposition of $\Hsp$ into $M$ orthogonal subspaces

 The set $\Nmaps$ of effective number functions~\cite{Hor18A} specifies all consistent $\mu\,$-uncertainties associated with the above experimental setup.
-Specifically, we have the following definition.\footnote{Note that our labeling of definitions and related structures extends the one started in Ref.~\cite{Hor18A}.}
+Specifically, we have the following definition.

-{\bf Definition 3.} {\em Let $\mid \! \psi \,\rangle \in \Hsp$ and let $\mid \! \chi_m \,\rangle$ be its (non-normalized) projection into subspace $\Hsp_m$ from orthogonal decomposition \eqref{eq:u060} specified by $\{ \Hsp_m \} \equiv \{\, \Hsp_m \mid m = 1,2,\ldots, M \,\}$.
+{\bf Definition 1.} {\em Let $\mid \! \psi \,\rangle \in \Hsp$ and let $\mid \! \chi_m \,\rangle$ be its (non-normalized) projection into subspace $\Hsp_m$ from orthogonal decomposition \eqref{eq:u060} specified by $\{ \Hsp_m \} \equiv \{\, \Hsp_m \mid m = 1,2,\ldots, M \,\}$.
 Let further $\W=(\w_1,\w_2, \ldots , \w_M)$ , $\w_m = M \, \langle \,\chi_m \!\mid\! \chi_m \,\rangle$, be the collection of associated counting weights, and $\efN \in \Nmaps$.
 We refer to $\efN[\, \mid \! \psi \,\rangle, \{ \Hsp_m \} \,] \equiv \efN[\W]$ as the $\mu$-uncertainty of $\mid \! \psi \,\rangle$ with respect to $\{ \Hsp_m \}$ and the effective number function $\efN$.}